End of US highway 69 |

 |

 The building with the green awnings (at right) was probably there back in 1934.
 At the time, that was US 6, and traffic at the north end of US 69 came in from the left.
-But in 1935, the US 69 designation was extended further north: co-signed with US 65 through Des Moines, and from there further on to Albert Lea.
+But in 1935, the US 69 designation was extended further north: overlapped with US 65 through Des Moines, and from there further on to Albert Lea.
+As of 2022, the last northbound US 69 marker was in Twin Lakes, 6.5 miles from its terminus:

 |